exafmm/pyexafmm/README.md

 After installation, you must precompute and cache the FMM operators for your dataset.
 Most of these are calculated using the techniques in [1], notably M2M and L2L matrices can be computed for a single parent node and its children, and scaled in a simple fashion for the kernels implemented by PyExaFMM.
 For the M2L operators, we introduce a randomised SVD compression [2], to avoid storing and applying potentially very large dense matrices.

-This is done via a `config.json` file,
+This is done via a `config.json` file, PyExaFMM will look for this in your **current working directory**,

 ```json
 {